-Relevance of the project Purpose: the proposal is relevant to the objectives and activities of the CBHE action and specificities of the Strand.
-It constitutes an adequate response to the current needs and (maximum score constraints of the target country(ies) or Region(s) and of the target groups and final 30 points) beneficiaries.
-The needs of the targeted participants with fewer opportunities (where applicable) are taken into account.
-The extent to which the proposal addresses the EU overarching priorities.
-Objectives: the objectives are based on a sound needs analysis; they are clearly defined, specific, measurable, achievable, realistic and time bound.
-They address issues relevant to the participating organisations (in line with the modernisation, development and internationalisation strategy of the targeted HEIs), and development strategies for higher education in the eligible third countries not associated to the programme.
-Link to EU policy and initiatives: the proposal takes into account and enhances complementarity/synergies with other interventions funded by the EU and other entities (donors, public and private), where appropriate.
-EU added value: The proposal demonstrates that similar results could not be achieved without the cooperation of HEIs from the EU Member states or third countries associated to the programme and without the EU funding.
-In particular for Strand 1 The proposal clearly addresses the pre-defined regional priorities for the target country(ies) or Region(s).

-- The proposal contains innovative elements and state of the art methods and techniques in the identified area of intervention. - The proposal clearly addresses the pre-defined regional priorities for the target country(ies) or Region(s).
+Relevance of the project (maximum score 30 points) Purpose: The proposal contributes to broader EU policy objectives, in particular the Global Gateway strategy.
+The proposal clearly addresses the pre-defined regional priorities for the target Region(s) and is relevant to the objectives and activities of the CBHE action and the Strand.
+It constitutes an adequate response to the current needs and constraints of the target country(ies) or Region(s) and the target groups and final beneficiaries.
+The needs of the targeted participants with fewer opportunities are taken into account.
+EU Values: The proposal is relevant for the respect and promotion of shared EU values, such as respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, as well as fighting any sort of discrimination.
+Objectives: the objectives are based on a sound needs analysis; they are clearly defined and specific, measurable, achievable, realistic and time bound (SMART).
+They address issues relevant to the participating organisations (in line with the modernisation, development and internationalisation strategy of the targeted HEIs), and development strategies for higher education in the eligible third countries not associated to the Programme.
+EU added value: The proposal demonstrates that similar results could not be achieved without the cooperation of HEIs from the EU Member states or third countries associated to the Programme and without the EU funding.
+In particular for Strand 2 The proposal provides a clear analysis of how the area of intervention is responding to priority areas for socio-economic growth and autonomy in the given region and focuses on innovative elements and state-of-the-art methods and techniques in the identified area of intervention.
+In particular for Strand 3

-- The proposal addresses the reform and modernisation of the higher education system(s) in line with the development strategies of the targeted third countries not associated to the programme. - The proposal demonstrates a strong institutional support of the Competent Authority in higher education.
+- The proposal addresses the reform and modernisation of the higher education system(s) in line with the development strategies of the targeted third countries not associated to the Programme. - Important: Regarding Regions 5a, 6, 7a, 8a, 9, 10 and 11 the proposal addresses the priority area(s) identified.
+Please be aware that for these regions, non-alignment with these priority areas means that the proposal will fail to fulfil the minimum score under the Relevance criterion.

-Quality of the project design and implementation
+Quality of the project design and implementation (maximum score 30 points)

 - Coherence: the overall project design ensures consistency between project objectives, methodology, activities and the budget proposed.
 The proposal presents a coherent and comprehensive set of appropriate activities to meet the identified needs and the expected results. - Methodology: the logic of the intervention is of good quality, planned outputs and outcomes are coherent and feasible, and key assumptions and risks have been clearly identified.
-The structure and content of the Logical Framework Matrix (LFM) is adequate, i.e. the choice of objectively verifiable indicators, data availability, baseline data, target values, etc; - Work plan: quality and effectiveness of the work plan, including the extent to which the resources assigned to work packages are in line with their objectives and the deliverables; the relation between the resources and the expected results is adequate and the work plan is realistic, with well-defined activities, time-lines, clear deliverables and milestones. - Budget: the proposal is cost efficient and allocates the appropriate financial resources necessary for a successful implementation of the project.
-The estimated budget is neither overestimated nor underestimated. - Quality control: control measures (continuous quality evaluation, peer reviews, benchmarking activities, mitigating actions etc.) and quality indicators ensure that the project implementation is of high quality. - Environmental sustainability: the project is designed in an eco-friendly way and incorporates green practices (e.g. green travel) in different project phases.
+The structure and content of the proposal is adequate, i.e. the choice of objectively verifiable indicators, data availability, baseline data, target values, etc. - Work plan: quality and effectiveness of the work plan, including the extent to which the resources assigned to work packages are in line with their objectives and the deliverables; the relation between the resources and the expected results is adequate and the work plan is realistic, with well-defined activities, timelines, clear deliverables and milestones. - Budget: the proposal is cost efficient and allocates the appropriate financial resources necessary for a successful implementation of the project. - Quality control: control measures (continuous quality evaluation, peer reviews, benchmarking activities, mitigating actions etc.) and quality indicators ensure that the project implementation is of high quality. - Environmental sustainability: the project is designed in an eco-friendly way and incorporates green practices (e.g. green travel) in different project phases.